wootwoot1234/react-native-transfer/Readme.md

 * Supports the following file paths: `file://path/to.file`, `data://path/to.file`, `/path/to.file` and `assets-library:` (untested)
 * Reports progress of file transfer percentage.

+## Road Map, Feature Requests & Bug Fixes

+* To Do: Download file with progress

 I will add to this module as I need more features and I hope you will too, pull requests are always welcome.
 I will not add features on request because I'm busy with other projects.
 I want this to be a community written module so if there is a feature that's missing or bug, add it or fix it and send me a pull request.
 If you don't know Objective C you can learn it.
 We all were where you are now at some point.
 [StackOverflow.com](http://stackoverflow.com/) is your friend.  :)

 ## Getting started